ackermannQ/kodereview/content/blog/observer-pattern/index.md

 > Great flexibility

+- You could also check out my article on [design Patterns](../design-patterns/)
 #### Any remarks ?

-Make a [pull request](!https://github.com/ackermannQ/quentinackermann) or open an [issue](https://github.com/ackermannQ/quentinackermann/issues)!
+Make a [pull request](https://github.com/ackermannQ/quentinackermann) or open an [issue](https://github.com/ackermannQ/quentinackermann/issues)!
 Don't know how to do it ?
 Check out this [very well explained tutorial](https://opensource.com/article/19/7/create-pull-request-github)